Haroenv/blog/_posts/2025-11-01-la-diagonal-de-espana.md

 Earlier this year I did the [Race Across Paris](https://www.raceacrossseries.com/race-across-paris-2025) event, which is a 1000 kilometer ride starting and ending in Chantilly, going in a figure eight around the north of the country.
 Doing this gave me the confidence to know that I can do long distances, but that riding overnight is not what I enjoy the most.

 Originally I had planned to do this ride in ultra-mode as well, without preplanned stops.
 However once I surveyed the route in detail, I realized that there are far less options for accomodation than I expected based on my experience in France.
-Because of this, I decided to book the hotels in advance, however I did not pay for to keep the plans flexible.
+Because of this, I decided to book the hotels in advance, however I did not pay for them in advance to keep the plans flexible.

 Two weeks before the trip, I did a test ride, which I planned to do 777 kilometers at once, going to Dieppe, following the coast and returning south of the Seine.
 In many ways this was a complete disaster.
 My freehub stopped working basically right after starting, which means I couldn't coast, and the moment I stopped pedaling, the chain would fall off.
 I had to go back and find an alternative solution.
 I ended up going to many different stores to find a replacement wheel that day, getting a little stress that I wouldn't be able to do that test ride at all.
 In the end I managed to go to my regular bike store [La Roue Liber](https://laroueliber.fr), which did have one in stock.
 I swapped that wheel and went home, to give it another try on the saturday.